 Below shows the current organisational structure of the Service’s senior management team and outlines each persons area of responsibility.

-Simon is responsbile for: Service Redesign Programme (specfic delivery project), strategic planning cycle, strategic plan, IRMP, performance management, strategic risk management, programme and project management, external funding bids, audit and peer review, operational assessment.
+Simon is the HMICFRS Liaison Officer and is also responsible for: Service Redesign Programme (specific delivery project), strategic planning cycle, strategic plan, IRMP, performance management, strategic risk management, programme and project management, audit and peer review, operational assessment and corporate communication.

 Martyn is responsible for: financial planning, finance process management, procurement, commissioning lead, pensions, insurance.

-Paul is responsible for: proactive security lead, transactional HR processes, fleet and equipment management, business continuity, operational assurance, joint workshops contract management.
+Paul is responsible for: proactive security lead, transactional HR processes, fleet and equipment management, business continuity, joint workshops contract management.

 Information Communications Technology (ICT)

-Stacey is a trained nurse who is responsible for the Occupational Health team.
-Occupational Health focuses on the physical and mental wellbeing of employees at HFRS and aims to prevent work-related illness and injury by supporting staff and monitoring the health of the workforce.
+Lisa joined the team in October 2019 and is responsible for the physical and mental wellbeing of employees.
+With aims to prevent work-related illness and injury by supporting staff and monitoring the health of the workforce.

-Sam is responsible for the development and implementation of the organisational development strategy ensuring alignment with the HR strategy and the Service strategic plan.
+Sam is responsible for the development and implementation of the organisational development delivery plan ensuring alignment with the HR delivery plan and the Service Strategic Plan.
 Sam is also responsible for On Boarding and Induction workforce planning, change management, culture development, people performance management, talent management and succession planning, leadership development, equality and inclusion and apprenticeships.